onevcat/UniWebView-Docs/docs/guide/installation.md

 Unity will prompt you with a window to confirm the importing files.
 Just click "Import" to add all files to your project.

+> The minimum deploy target of UniWebView is from iOS 9.0 and Android 5.0 (API Level 21).
+If you are still using an older deploy target for you
+> Unity project, you may have some issues when exporting the project to the final product.
+Please make sure to update the
+> Target minimum iOS Version and Minimum API Level in the player settings.

 ![](/images/importing-v4.png)

 ### Optional Steps